 Nature Notebook - Companion to Nature Anatomy by Julia Rothman

-Many homeschooling families incorporate the study of nature into their daily lessons.
 We have enjoyed using Nature Anatomy in our studies and have referred to it often for reference, as the beautiful hand-drawn sketches bring nature to life.
 There so much nature study and science you can squeeze out of this book, and even if you have other science books laying around, you will likely find yourself reaching for this beauty often.

 We have included links throughout the Nature Notebook for extra free printables and resources to expand your study on individual topics.